protofire/polkadot-failover-mechanism/gcp/README.md

 Note that you will have to wait some time before running the scripts, so the API enablement can propagate.

+### Prepare terraform polkadot provider

+    VERSION=0.1.0 make install-gcp-provider

 ### Run the Terraform scripts

 1. Open `gcp` folder of the cloned (downloaded) repo.
 2. Create `terraform.tfvars` file inside of the `gcp` folder of the cloned repo, where `terraform.tfvars.example` is located.
 3. Fill it with the appropriate variables.
 You can check the very minimum example at [example](terraform.tfvars.example) file and the full list of supported variables (and their types) at [variables](variables.tf) file.
 Fill `validator_keys` variable with your SESSION KEYS.
 For key types use short types from the following table - [Keys reference](#keys-reference).
+4. (Optional) You can either place a Terraform state file on Google storage bucket or on your local machine.
+   * To place it on the local machine rename the `remote_state.tf` file to `remote_state.tf.stop`.
+   * To place it on Google storage bucket - create google storage bucket.
+   * Rename `backend/gcp.tf.example` file to `backend/gcp.tf`.
+   * Run `terraform init -backend-config=backend/gcp.tf --reconfigure`.
+   * Skip the step `5`.
 5. Run `terraform init`.
 6. Run `terraform plan -out terraform.tfplan` and check the set of resources to be created on your cloud account.
 7. If you are okay with the proposed plan - run `terraform apply terraform.tfplan` to apply the deployment.